 At the present time, clinicians must rely on a combination of clinical findings and imaging to confirm the diagnosis, as there is no diagnostic test or biomarker at their disposal.
-The Company believes that the availability of a reliable blood test would represent an important leap in the management of this devastating disease, allowing clinicians to conduct better clinical studies, and eventually begin treatment earlier.
+The Company believes that the availability of a reliable blood test (Figure 2) would represent an important leap in the management of this devastating disease, allowing clinicians to conduct better clinical studies, and eventually begin treatment earlier.

 Figure 2.
 Development of blood test that measure misfolded SOD1 in blood